 Most Monstera plants have a faster growth rate than Snake plants.
 Monstera plants generally add approximately 1 to 2 feet of new growth annually.
 Snake plants are slower growers and usually add between 2 and 12 inches of new growth per year.

 Monstera plants have longer average lifespans than Snake plants.
-Some types of Monstera plants can live up to 40 years when given the right care.
+Some types of Monstera plants can live up to 40 years when given the proper care.
 However, Snake plants are still pretty long-lived.
 Snake plants can live for approximately 10 to 25 years if they receive optimal care.